chebfun/chebsite/docs/functions/chebfun2/chol.md

 ---
-title: """chol"""
+title: "chol"
 layout: function-reference-item
-class_name: """chebfun2"""
+class_name: "chebfun2"
-function_name: """chol"""
+function_name: "chol"
-snippet: """Cholesky factorization of a chebfun2."""
+snippet: "Cholesky factorization of a chebfun2."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- CHOL    Cholesky factorization of a chebfun2.
+<pre class="help-text"> CHOL    Cholesky factorization of a chebfun2.

   R = CHOL( F ), if F is a nonnegative definite chebfun2 then this returns an upper triangular quasimatrix so that R'*R is a